jltorresm/jltorresm.github.io/README.md

 This is my personal blog using a jekyll theme called Thinny

 #This is a modification of Thinny
-It is pretty the same as the original one just made some little changes to suit my needs
+It is pretty much the same as the original one just made some little changes to suit my needs

 The original readme of the theme is presented below: